Skip to content

 AMQP Client Integration Guide

 For detailed information about the AMQP protocol standard, please refer to the AMQP Protocol Standard.
-The IoT platform AMQP subscription only supports the AMQP 1.0 protocol standard.
+AMQP subscription on Developer Center only supports the AMQP 1.0 protocol standard.

 For creating client connections, you can refer to the documentation Client Documentation - RabbitMQ.